poncardasm/mchael-poncardas/src/posts/first-post.md

 ---
+layout: 'post.njk'
-title: 'My First Blog Post'
+title: 'First Post'
-date: '2025-01-25'
+date: '2025-01-01'
 ---

-Welcome to my first blog post written with 11ty! 🎉
+This is the content of my first blog post.
+It uses the shared post layout!